shaquib01/cloudskillsboost.google/README.md

 Enrolling in the Google Arcade 2023 Program is easy:

-1. **Visit the Program Website:** Go to the official Google Arcade 2023 Program website (link will be provided) for detailed information and enrollment instructions.
+1. **Visit the Program Website:** Go to the official [Google Arcade 2023 Program website](https://www.google.com/arcade2023) for detailed information and enrollment instructions.

 2. **Complete the Application:** Fill out the application form with your details, including your background, interests, and why you want to participate in the program.